acetous/Simple-OCCI-Client/README.md

 ## How to install

+When this extension reaches a stable version, it will be offered on Google's Chrome extensions page.

+### The last snapshot preview

+1. Remove a previous install snapshot release of this extension (right-click the icon and choose "Uninstall").
+1. Click on Downloads on [GitHub](https://github.com/acetous/Simple-OCCI-Client).
+1. Choose your snapshot release (it's a crx-file).
+1. Google Chrome should ask to install the extension instead of downloading the file.

+### The cutting edge development version

 1. Download the source from GitHub (Downloads -> Download Source) and extract it.
 1. Open the Extensions options page in Google Chrome.
 1. Click on "Developer mode" (top right corner).